 I did not hesitate to seek administrative redress and to write letters to Director Inch and Congressperson, Trey Gowdy (R-SC).

-The following are copies of the imperfect letters I sent, with all of the supporting I sent along with each of the two letters.
+The following are copies of the imperfect letters I sent, with all of the supporting documents I sent along with each of the two letters.
 I am presenting them to show that it helps to voice opinions and to stand up for what we believe.

 I believed Mark Inch’s change in policy screwed me and thousands of other prisoners.
 I fought for those who could not, would not, or did not, fight for themselves.
 I was near the door either way but I saw the devastating effect of the new RRC policy and it really pissed me off; especially, after I received 119-days in an RRC that made me think of telling them to keep.